gazliddon/getdayonetags/planning/notes.md

 ### Solved
 <pre>mdfind "kMDItemKind == 'Day One Journal' && kMDItemDisplayName =='Journal.dayone'"</pre>

 Only slight wrinkle is that on my air this also finds a journal in user Library.
-I filter out anything in that dir
+I filter out anything in that dir.

 ### Notes